Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Preliminaries: Concentration Inequalities with TEXT norm

 \section{Preliminaries: Concentration Inequalities with \texorpdfstring{$\mathcal L^p$}{TEXT} norm}

-We introduce a notion of concentration inequalities in terms of the $\mathcal L^p$ norm and present its elementary properties\footnote{Refer also to \cite{BurakIT24} for a presentation of these results with respect to real-valued variables.} which are frequently used in the following proofs.
+{ We recall the notion of concentration in terms of $\Op{\kappa}$ notation introduced in \eqref{opnotation}-\eqref{gopnotation}}.
+In this section, we present its elementary properties which are frequently used in the following proofs. \begin{lem} Consider the (scalar) random variables ${\rm a} = \Op{\kappa}$ and ${\rm b} = \Op{\tilde\kappa}$.
+Then, we have